Svarga: Mahabharata

 In the epic Mahabharata, the prince Arjuna is escorted to Svarga by Matali, the charioteer of Indra, the prince's father.
 During the journey, he witnesses thousands of flying celestial cars, vimanas.
 He observes that there is neither sun nor moon that is necessary to offer light in this realm, as it is entirely self-luminous.
 He takes note of the residents of Svarga: rishis, heroes who had died in battle, those who had performed severe austerities, gandharvas, guhyakas, as well as apsaras.
 He passes through the several successive regions of heaven until he arrives at Amaravati, the capital of Indra.

 In Amaravati, Arjuna beholds the gardens of Nandana, the favourite resort of the apsaras.
 He observes that sacred trees and flowers of all seasons bloom.
 He is eulogised by various classes of beings, such as deities like the Ashvins and the Maruts, the royal sages, headed by Dilipa, and exalted Brahmanas.
-He is treated to the most profane music of the finest gandharva, Tumvuru, and observes the dances of the most enticing apsaras, such as Menaka, Rambha, and Urvashi.
+He is treated to the most sacred and profane music of the finest gandharva, Tumvuru, and observes the dances of the most enticing apsaras, such as Menaka, Rambha, and Urvashi.

 The Mahabharata suggests the existence of several forms or regions of Svarga, each headed by a deity, such as Surya, Kubera, and Varuna.
 Indra is stated to sate all the desires of the residents.
 Men and women enjoy each other's pleasures without restriction, and there is no form of jealousy between the sexes.

 In the text, Nahusha opines to Yudhisthira that offering charity, speaking pleasing words, honesty, and ahimsa allows one to achieve heaven.